 In another instance, the two address folders had sufficient evidence to tell me that previous and existing topography drained away from the caller with concerns.
 It not only drained away, but also there seems to have been previous concerns about groundwater just sitting and collecting between the two properties, because the plan showed a "pre-existing swale".
-A swale is a slight depression, a barely noticeable ditch, which is designed to allow water to run to it; then follow it away from where you don't want water to collect.
-The soil logs also showed where the high groundwater was found and what type of soils were found.
-In this case, the leaching area of the septic system had been placed in a sandy area with tighter soils deeper down (more than six feet).
-However, where the groundwater was presently sitting in part of the yard, there happened to be another soil log.
-The now-wet area had not been used for the leaching area because under some sand, there were tight, silt-loam soils that drain very slowly.
+The swale is a slight depression, a barely noticeable ditch, which is designed to allow water to run to it; then follow it away from where you don't want water to collect.
+The soil logs also showed where the high groundwater was found and what type of soils where found.
+In this particular case, the leaching area of the septic system had been placed in a sandy area with tighter soils deeper down (more than six feet).
+However, where the groundwater was presently sitting in a part of the yard, there happened to be another soil log.
+The now-wet area had not been used for the leaching area because under the sand, there were tight, silt-loam soils that will eventually drain but very slowly.

-In cases like this, with silt loam below the sand, it is possible, when copious amounts of water are added, as in the month of March, that the "bathtub effect" can happen.
-The rain water seeps down through the sandy soils until it hits the silty, tight soil.
+In cases like this, with silt loam below the sand, it is possible, when copious amounts of water are added, as in the month of March, 2010, that the "bathtub effect" can happen, with the rain water seeping down through the sandy soils until it hits the silty, tight soil.
 It hits and then it sits.
-If enough water continues to arrive, it will rise, filling up the "bathtub" of someone's back yard.
+If enough water continues to arrive, it will rise, filling up the bathtub of someone's back yard.